-Bangkok, the country’s capital city and a favourite with tourists, is one of the locations on the list.
-It will be joined by the provinces of Chaing Mai, Chon Buri, Phetchaburi and Prachuap Khiri Khan.
+Bangkok, the country’s capital city, is one of the most popular tourist hotspots.
+Along with the provinces of Chaing Mai, Chon Buri, Phetchaburi and Prachuap Khiri Khan.

 This province is popular with backpackers and is a showcase of northern Thailand’s unique Indigenous cultural identity.

 Its capital city, also called Chiang Mai, was founded over 700 years ago and has picturesque, leafy streets that offer a calmer alternative to the urban sprawl of the city.
 If travel restrictions have you staying in the same area for seven days, then there is plenty to explore in its Old Town.

 Centuries ago, Chiang Mai was surrounded by walls that now enclose this 1.5-kilometre square section of the city.
 Inside, you’ll find a number of untouched parts of the original architecture including the Thai Pae Gate and a selection of ancient temples.

 A temple tour will take you around them all including Wat Chiang Man, the oldest, Wat Phrathat Doi Suthep, high on a 1,073-metre high peak, and the beautiful 14th-century flower gardens of Wat Suan Dok.

 If you are looking to bring home some of northern Thailand’s handicrafts and art, then a visit to the Sunday Walking Street market is a must.

 Find out more about booking a holiday in Chiang Mai here.